andre-maree/Crony/README.md

     * Retry timers are not eternally recurring and will end when the maximum number of retries is reached.
 These are created by posting to the SetTimerByRetry endpoint.
 - Timers can be deleted by calling the DeleteTimer endpoint.
 - A webhook can be set to call when the timer event fires.
 The URL, headers, HTTP method, content, and retries can be set for the webhook call.
-- A timer completion webhook can be set to be called when a timer completes it`s life cycle (when maximium number of webhook calls reached or completed by recieved status code from the webhook).
+- A timer completion webhook can be set (CompletionWebhook property) to be called when a timer completes it`s life cycle (when maximium number of webhook calls reached or completed by recieved status code from the webhook).
-- An HTTP status code can be set to complete the timer when it matches the webhook returned status code.
+- An HTTP status code can be set (StatusCodeReplyForCompletion property) to complete the timer when it matches the webhook returned status code.
 For example: his can be used to call the webhook until it returns HTTP 200 OK after it was returning 202 Accepted codes.
 - Use a timer naming convention to query timers by name prefix.
 Timer name example: "MyApp_MyReminderTimer_00000000000031".
 - The timer by CRON expression can be set to have a maximum number of webhook triggers.
 This is an added feature to normal CRON expressions.
 - Quartz.NET is used for CRON calculations: https://www.freeformatter.com/cron-expression-generator-quartz.html